-Once again, the issue of contract conditions is creating inequitable barriers for organizations.
-The burden of setting up contracts on a reimbursement basis, as opposed to a payment schedule with a significant portion of funding available up front, prevents many small and BIPOC-led organizations with limited resources from even considering applying for OSP.
+Once again, the issue of contracts between the City and funded organizations, as opposed to grant awards, is the cause for the power imbalance.
+This transactional relationship is creating inequitable barriers for organizations.
+The additional burden of setting up contracts on a reimbursement basis, as opposed to a payment schedule with some portion of funding available up front, prevents many small, community-based organizations with limited resources from even considering applying for OSP.
 We found that organizations have to wait, sometimes up to nine months, before receiving reimbursement.
 Simply put, this is not a plausible scenario for BIPOC-led organizations that already struggle with access to capital.

 To improve in the area of transparency, we recommend the same actions as in the above CCSD analysis.
 There was little information with respect to how the decision-making process for approving or denying appeals worked.
 Additionally, we noticed an area of concern regarding the "cut-off" point for all ranked OSP applicants.
 While we understand that the Commission operates within a given budget each year and funding distribution decisions need to be made somehow, there is no rationale provided for how the "cut-off" decision is made.
-We advise a communication strategy to the broader public, a feedback system with organizations that were "cut off," and a plan for engaging with them throughout the year to offer support for improvement.
+We advise a communication strategy to the broader public, a feedback system with those organizations that were "cut off," and a plan for engaging with them throughout the year to offer support for improvement.